When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

 \subsection{Scenarios in which human subjects are aware of the model predictions}

-\textit{Regular} adversarial attacks are based on the assumption that an adversary can introduce a perturbation into an input sample, so that: \begin{enumerate} \item The perturbation is not noticeable to humans, and, therefore, the ground-truth class of the perturbed input does not change.
+\textit{Regular} adversarial examples are based on the assumption that an adversary can introduce a perturbation into an input sample, so that: \begin{enumerate} \item The perturbation is not noticeable to humans, and, therefore, the human's perception of which class the input belongs to does not change.

 \item The class predicted by a machine learning model changes. \end{enumerate}